Procedure Guide ·Dental Cleaning ·2026

 1Why does dog dental cleaning require anesthesia?

-Proper cleaning requires scaling below the gumline where periodontal disease starts — no awake dog holds still for that.
-Anesthesia-free cleanings only address visible tartar and are cosmetic, not medical.
-Veterinary dental organizations unanimously recommend anesthesia for effective dental care.
+Proper cleaning requires scaling below the gumline where disease starts.
+Awake dogs won't cooperate.
+Anesthesia-free cleanings only remove visible tartar and are cosmetic.
+Veterinary dental organizations unanimously recommend anesthesia for effective care.

 2How often should dogs get their teeth cleaned?

 Most vets recommend annual cleanings starting at age 2-3.
 Small and brachycephalic breeds may need them every 6-12 months.
-Dogs with daily brushing may go longer between cleanings.
-Your vet will assess your dog's teeth at each wellness visit.
+Daily brushers may go longer between cleanings.
+Your vet will assess teeth at wellness visits.

 3Is anesthesia-free dental cleaning safe for dogs?

-Anesthesia-free cleaning avoids anesthesia risk but isn't effective — it only removes visible tartar above the gumline.
-It can't address disease below the gumline, take X-rays, or probe for pockets.
-It creates a false sense of security while disease progresses.
-Veterinary dental specialists advise against it as a substitute.
+It avoids anesthesia risk but isn't effective - only removes visible tartar above the gumline.
+Can't address below-gumline disease, X-rays, or pockets.
+Creates false security while disease progresses.
+Dental specialists advise against it.

 4What are signs my dog needs a dental cleaning?

-Bad breath, visible tartar buildup, red or swollen gums, difficulty eating on one side, drooling, pawing at the mouth, and loose teeth.
-By the time these signs appear, dental disease is usually already advanced.
+Bad breath, visible tartar, red or swollen gums, difficulty eating, drooling, pawing at mouth, loose teeth.
+By the time these appear, disease is advanced.
 Routine cleanings catch problems early.

 5Can I brush my dog's teeth instead of professional cleaning?

-Daily brushing is the best home care, but it doesn't replace professional cleaning — it can't reach below the gumline or remove hardened tartar.
-Think of it like your own dental care: you brush daily but still need professional cleanings.
-Regular brushers need professional cleanings less often.
+Daily brushing is best home care but doesn't replace professional cleaning - it can't reach below the gumline or remove hardened tartar.
+Like your own teeth: you brush daily but still need professional cleanings.
+Regular brushers need them less often.

 6How long does a dog dental cleaning take?

-The cleaning takes 45-90 minutes depending on tartar buildup; add 15-45 minutes per tooth for extractions.
-Total drop-off to pickup is usually 4-8 hours including anesthesia and recovery.
+Cleaning takes 45-90 minutes depending on tartar; add 15-45 minutes per extraction.
+Total drop-off to pickup: 4-8 hours including anesthesia and recovery.
 Most dogs go home the same day.

 7Does pet insurance cover dental cleaning for dogs?

-Standard policies don't cover routine cleanings — they're preventive care.
-Some wellness add-ons reimburse $100-$300 toward cleanings.
-If dental disease causes illness (abscesses, infected teeth), treatment including extractions may be covered.
-Check whether your policy requires proof of regular dental care to qualify.
+Standard policies don't cover routine cleanings - preventive care.
+Some wellness add-ons reimburse $100-$300.
+If disease causes illness (abscesses, infections), treatment including extractions may be covered.
+Check if your policy requires proof of regular care.

 Marcel Janik, founder of RealVetCost